What is periodontal disease?

 The other thing that occurs with chronic plaque formation is that it will start to move under the gumline.
 Once the plaque gets under the gum, it starts causing inflammation, which is called gingivitis.
 Gingivitis is the initial, reversible form of periodontal disease.
 If this inflammation is not controlled, the bacteria within the gingiva change to a more virulent type.
 These more virulent species create more severe inflammation.
 Eventually, the body responds to this inflammation.
 Part of this response is bony destruction, which continues until the tooth is lost.
 However, in most cases, periodontal disease causes problems long before this happens.

 Is dental disease really a big deal?

-In cats, a very common problem is feline tooth resorption lesions, which are caused by normal cells called odontoclasts eating away at the cat's own teeth.
-Approximately half of cats over 6 years of age have at least one.
+In cats, a very common problem is feline tooth resorption lesions caused by normal cells called odontoclasts eating away at the cat’s teeth.
+Approximately half of the cats over 6 years of age have at least one.
 They are similar to cavities in that once they are advanced, they are VERY painful and can become infected.
 They are first seen as small red areas along the gumline.

-Other oral problems include bacterial cavities, painful orthodontic problems, dead teeth (which are commonly discoloured), and worn teeth.
+Other oral problems include bacterial cavities, painful orthodontic problems, dead teeth (commonly discoloured), and worn teeth.
 Almost every pet has some form of painful or infectious oral disease that needs treatment.
 Unfortunately, there are few to no obvious clinical signs.
-Therefore, be proactive and ask your veterinarian for a complete oral exam, and perform regular monitoring at home.
+Therefore, be proactive and ask your veterinarian for a complete oral exam and perform regular monitoring at home.